Interstitial Lung Disease

-Interstitial lung disease is the name for a group of 100 chronic lung disorders.
-These
+Interstitial lung disease is the name for a group of more than 200 lung disorders.

 The symptoms and course of these diseases may vary from person to person.
 The common

-link between the many forms of the disease is that they all begin with an inflammation.
+link between the many forms of the disease is that they all often start with inflammation

-- Vasculitis.
-This is inflammation that involves the small blood vessels (capillaries).
+Vasculitis.
+This is inflammation that affects the small blood vessels (capillaries).

 What causes interstitial lung diseases?